International Fiction editor based in Geelong, Victoria, Australia

 If you require alterations to your manuscript to be done on your behalf, then you need a Line Edit.
-I include a sample line edit in almost every report I produce, because it's so helpful to illustrate how to amend grammar and punctuation, and how to stay focussed and how to increase tension.
+I include a sample line edit in almost every report I produce, because it's so helpful to illustrate how to amend grammar and punctuation, and how to stay focussed and increase tension.
 But, I only currently offer a full line edit service for established writers who are already working with a publisher.
-For an explanation of the line edit and a closer look at how to do this, I've devoted a blog to this (including an example).

 Fill in the Contact Form HERE, then I'll be in touch to discuss the best approach for editing your novel or non-fiction, and to tell you how much it will cost to evaluate or edit.
 All projects are of different length and require different amounts of input, so every quote is individual.